Enhancing Performance4 min read

-TL;DR: Beta-alanine and sodium bicarbonate (baking soda) can significantly improve your performance on high-intensity AFT events like the Push-up w/ Arm Extension (Hand Release Push-Up) and Sprint-Drag-Carry by buffering acid build-up in your muscles.
+TL;DR: Beta-alanine and sodium bicarbonate (baking soda) can significantly improve your performance on high-intensity AFT events like the Push-Up and Sprint-Drag-Carry by buffering acid build-up in your muscles.
 Beta-alanine works inside muscle cells while baking soda works in the bloodstream.
 They're most effective for activities lasting 1-4 minutes, exactly the time frame of these challenging AFT events.
-For best results, supplement with 4-6g of beta-alanine daily for at least 4 weeks before your test, and consider 0.3g/kg of baking soda 60-90 minutes before your AFT.

 Understanding the Acid Problem in High-Intensity Exercise